npip99/Monereum/README.md

 ### Keys

-Each public key consists of a view key and a spend key.
-You may give the view key to someone to allow them to see incoming transactions and verify transaction receipts.
-A wallet can have many public keys, and a given view key only works for a single public key.
-The spend key is require to spend the coin.
-Keys are generated such that the view key can be deduced from the spend key.
-Someone with a view key cannot see outgoing transactions.
+Each public address consists of a public view address and a public spend address.
+The wallet owner has the view key and spend key.
+You may give the view key (And public address) to someone, and they will be able see incoming transactions, amounts, and verify transaction receipts.
+The spend key, however, is required to spend the received coin.
+A Monereum wallet is designed so that there is a single master view key.
+Any amount of spend keys can be created, each with a public spend address.
+Many public view keys can be generated, so that the master view key can still view the transaction.
+A wallet thus contains 1 master view key, and `N` spend keys. `N` is the number of addresses the wallet holder wishes to receive funds from.
+These addresses cannot be linked together.

+### Commitments

+A Commitment is a number that represents a hidden value, and can be added or subtracted.
+They can be designed so that an addition of `k` commitments is zero, but this can only be done when sum of the amounts is also equal to zero.
+However, commitments do not necessarily have to sum to zero, even when their amounts sum to zero.
+This way, information about sums of commitments is revealed only when it is desired.

 ### Transaction Rings

 A single transaction ring consists of `5` input coins, and `1` output Commitment.
-A Commitment is a number that represents a hidden value, and can be added or subtracted.
-They can be designed so that an addition of `k` rings gives 0, only when sum of the amounts is also equal to zero.
-However, commitments do not necessarily sum to zero even when their amounts sum to zero, so information is revealed only when it is desired.
-A Ring Proof also contains a Key Image.
-The rest of the Ring Proof data exists as a ZK proof that the Key Image uniquely but anonymously represents a single input coin with index `i`, and that the Commitment represents a value equal to the value of the `i`th coin.
-An important property of the Key Image is that there are no two key images that represent the same input coin.
+A Transaction Ring's Proof contains a Key Image, and proof data.
+The Ring Proof data exists as a ZK proof that the Key Image uniquely but anonymously represents a single input coin with index `i`, and that the output Commitment represents a value equal to the value of the `i`th coin.
+An important property of the Key Image is that there are no two key images that represent the same input coin, so that once a coin is spent, it cannot be spent again.

 ### Transactions

 A single transaction consists of `N` transaction rings, `M` range proofs, `M` output coins, and a miner fee `f`.
 The hash of the output coins and the miner fee is included as a seed to the Ring Proofs, so that we can verify that both were signed by the input coin holder.
-The sum of the `N` output Commitments from the `N` transaction rings must equal the sum of the `M` output commitments plus a commitment to the miner fee.
+The sum of the `N` output Commitments from the `N` transaction rings must equal the sum of the `M` output commitments plus a commitment to the miner fee (Which can be done as discussed in the Commitments section).
 This is verified upon submission.
-The `M` range proofs must prove that each coin in `M` is smaller than `2^64`.
+The `M` range proofs must prove that each coin in `M` is smaller than `2^64`, to prevent wrapping around the modulus.
 We can generally assume that `M = 2`, as sending MNR to a single person is most optimally done by paying that person the precise amount needed, and paying yourself the remaining "spare change".
 Both `N` and `M` are limited to 5.

-The algorithm for verifying ring proofs and range proofs, along with correctness proofs of signer ambiguity, unforgeability, and linkability of key images, is already provided in Monero's whitepaper.
+The algorithms for creating and verifying ring proofs and range proofs, along with correctness proofs of signer ambiguity, unforgeability, and linkability of key images and commitments, is already provided in Monero's whitepaper.

+### Sending transactions

 When an owner of Monereum coins wishes to make a transaction, (s)he can broadcast the transaction data behind a Tor network.

 We note that the miner's public key was not signed in the ring proofs, only the fee value itself, so anyone may claim the miner fee.
-If the transaction proofs are legitimate, and the miner fee `f` is greater than the estimated gas fees of committing the transaction (Even by a negligible amount), then it would be economically beneficial for anyone to submit the transaction.
+If the transaction proofs are legitimate, and the miner fee `f` is greater than the estimated gas fees of committing the transaction (Even by a negligible amount), then it would be economically beneficial for someone to submit the transaction.
 Thus, the transaction will indeed get submitted by someone (the "miner").
 This is important, as having to submit a transaction yourself will reveal your Ethereum address.

 ### Bounties

-Upon submission, a miner posts a bounty equal to 1 ETH plus the maximum value of the transaction in MNR (Based on the highest bit in the range proof).
+Upon submission, a miner posts a bounty equal to 1 ETH plus 1/16th the maximum value of the transaction in MNR (Based on the highest bit in the range proof).
 A timestamp for the transaction is then saved (The "timer").
 A submission will broadcast all of the transaction data as an EVM event, along with internally saving a hash of each ring proof and range proof.
 At this point, all the output coins are "pending".

 Now, anyone may claim the bounty of an incorrect pending transaction by posting their own 1 ETH bounty, and disputing a ring proof or range proof.
 Disputing a proof will freeze the timer, and hold the output coins in a disputed state.
-Only the hash is provided when a proof is being disputed.
+Only the hash is provided when a proof is being disputed (The hash that was previously saved).

 At this point anyone may call a verification function with all of the proof data, which will then set the truth value of the proof's hash to true or false, based on the legitimacy of the proof.
 The one who believes he is correct will presumably call this function.
 If the proof is legitimate, then the one who called the verification function will be awarded 0.5 ETH.
 If the proof is illegitimate, the original disputer is awarded 0.5 ETH, and his 1 ETH bounty is returned.
 Then, the output coins are either marked Rejected or Pending based on the result of the dispute.
 The timer resets if the coins are set to Pending.
 The remaining 0.5 ETH disappears.
 An important aspect is that anyone may claim a false dispute's bounty, so that disputes on legitimate proofs will be reported quickly.
 However, only the disputer can claim a correct dispute.
-This way he feels safe spending gas to freeze the timer in times of high gas prices (Or an intentional attack on gas prices).
+This way he feels safe spending gas to freeze the timer during times of high gas prices (Or an intentional attack on gas prices).

+After three times the pending time, anyone may claim axxn illegitimate proof's bounty.
+This way the Key Images that were marked for that transaction will then be freed, for the actual owner to spend them properly.

-Though the disputer posts a 1 ETH bounty, this isn't necessary to prove correctness.
+Though the disputer posts a 1 ETH bounty, this isn't necessary.
 It is only added for practical reasons of reducing false dispute percentages.

 When the timer is complete, anyone can commit the output coins.
 Upon commiting the output coins, the coins are then "Accepted", and no further disputes are possible.
 Additionally, the miner's 1 ETH bounty is returned.
 However, if two times the pending time has elapsed, then the next person who commits the output coins may claim the miner's bounty.
 This forces a transaction to resolve quickly.